-Whether you’re employed by a big company based in Denver, or you work up in the Rocky Mountains, chances are you’ll spend most of your life at work.
-This opens you up to the risk of injury and illness caused by your job.
-In Colorado, employers that have one or more employees must have worker’s comp insurance.
+Whether employed by a big company based in Denver or the Rocky Mountains, chances are you’ll spend most of your life at work.
+This exposes you to the risk of injury and illness caused by your job.
+In Colorado, employers with one or more employees must have worker’s comp insurance.

 1. Every Worker Requires Colorado Workers Compensation